kodekloudhub/certified-kubernetes-administrator-course/docs/07-Security/19-Cluster-Roles.md

 ## Cluster Roles and Cluster Role Bindings
 - Cluster Roles are roles except they are for a cluster scoped resources.
 Kind as **`CLusterRole`**
-- The resources are nodes then create the cluster role
-- The cluster role binding object links the user.
-- Create a cluster role or cluster role binding with kubectl command
   ```
   apiVersion: rbac.authorization.k8s.io/v1
   kind: ClusterRole